Old English grammar: Word order

 Main clauses in Old English tend to have a verb-second (V2) order, where the finite verb is the second constituent in a sentence, regardless of what comes first.

-There are echoes of this in modern English: "Hardly did he arrive when ...", "Never can it be said that ...", "Over went the boat", "Ever onward marched the weary soldiers ...", "Then came a loud sound from the sky above".
-In Old English, however, it was much more extensive, like the word order in modern Germanic languages other than modern English.
-If the subject appears first, there is an SVO order, but it can also yield orders such as OVS and others.
-In questions VSO was common, see below.
+There are vestigial examples of this in modern English: Rarely have' I seen ...
+However, V2 order was much more extensive in Old English.

-In subordinate clauses, however, the word order is markedly different, with verb-final constructions the norm, again as in Dutch and German.
-Furthermore, in poetry, all the rules were frequently broken.
-In Beowulf, for example, main clauses frequently have verb-initial or verb-final order, and subordinate clauses often have verb-second order.
+In subordinate clauses, the word order is less restricted, with both verb-second and verb-final word order occurring, though verb-final is more common.
+Furthermore, in poetry, the rules of prose are frequently broken.
+In Beowulf, for example, main clauses frequently have verb-initial or verb-final order, recalling earlier stages of Old English syntax.
 (However, in clauses introduced by þā, which can mean either "when" or "then", and where word order is crucial for telling the difference, the normal word order is nearly always followed.)

-Those linguists who work within the Chomskyan transformational grammar paradigm often believe that it is more accurate to describe Old English (and other Germanic languages with the same word-order patterns like modern German) as having underlying subject-object-verb (SOV) ordering.
+Linguists who work within the Chomskyan transformational grammar paradigm often believe that it is more accurate to describe Old English (and other Germanic languages with the same word-order patterns like modern German) as having underlying subject-object-verb (SOV) ordering.
 According to this theory, all sentences are initially generated using this order, but in main clauses, the verb is moved back to the V2 position (technically, the verb undergoes V-to-T raising).
 That is said to explain the fact that Old English allows inversion of subject and verb as a general strategy for forming questions, while modern English uses this strategy almost only with auxiliary verbs and the main verb "to be", requiring do-support in other cases.